 Groups with little sequence diversity.
 An example was found among a small number of corals and anemones from the marine phylum Cnidaria.
-The prevalence of the limit is not yet known, as researchers have analyzed only a few Cnidaria, and mitochondrial DNA sequences do distinguish some closely related species from this group.
-A comparison of mitochondrial sequences from 2238 species in 11 animal phyla showed 98% of closely related species pairs had more than 2% sequence difference, enough for successful identification.
+The prevalence of such groups is not yet known, as researchers have analyzed only a few Cnidaria, and mitochondrial DNA sequences do distinguish some closely related species from this group.
+A comparison of mitochondrial sequences from 2238 species in 11 animal phyla showed 98% of closely related species pairs had more than 2% sequence difference, which is enough for successful identification of most species.